-- the Xsquare has been declared in the Remote Installer and that it can be reached - the user logged into IPDirector has an Xsquare account with the same access codes (login and password) in both applications. - targets have been published to that user in Xsquare (or target visibility for that user is set to AII).
+- the Xsquare has been declared in the Remote Installer and that it can be reached - the user logged into IPDirector has an Xsquare account with the same access codes (login and password) in both applications. - the user belongs to the same groups in both applications - in Xsquare, targets have been published to a group the user belongs to (or target visibility for that user is set to AII).